 For me, no matter what season it is, it is essential to have a hearty meal prepared to warm your belly and put a grin on your face.
-This deliciously creamy chicken pot pie soup is one of my favourite soup recipes – and if you’re thinking “how the heck does a pie become a soup,” you’ll definitely want to keep reading!
+The heart shaped biscuit topping is an extra special addition to this tasty recipe.
+This deliciously creamy chicken pot pie soup with biscuits on top is one of my favourite soup recipes – and if you’re thinking “how the heck does a pie become a soup,” you’ll definitely want to keep reading this comfort food recipe!

 This chicken pot pie soup tastes virtually the exact same as a yummy chicken pot pie, except there’s no crust.
+However, it does have biscuits on top that are shaped like hearts.
 It mixes potatoes, peas, onion, carrots, and celery to create a warm, creamy concoction.
 While it’s an ideal winter dish, it tastes and serves well ALL YEAR ROUND!

 If you’ve ever wanted to try your luck with making hearty, warm soup-style dishes, this is a great place to start.
-The recipe is fairly easy, straight-forward, and if you’re a huge fan of savoury pot pies (like me), then I have no doubt you will fall in love with it after the first taste.
+The recipe is fairly easy, straight-forward, and if you’re a huge fan of savoury pot pies (like me), then I have no doubt you will fall in love with this one pot meal after the first taste.

 And if you’re one of those people who find it difficult to eat the right amount of vegetables – whether it’s because you loathe them or you forget – this homemade recipe is also perfect for you with the chicken and vegetables giving you essential protein, minerals, and vitamins.
 You will LOVE this chicken pot pie soup.